sbaik97/R_Statistical_Analysis/README.md

 * Determine the most appropriate statistical test for a given hypothesis and dataset.

-* The boxplots by fuel-efficiency type to make comparisons across manufacturers
+**The example of boxplots by fuel-efficiency type to make comparisons across manufacturers**

 ![Boxplots_By_Fuel-Effciency_Type](Practice/image/facet_lab(vars(MPG_Type)).png)